CNC Panel Cutting

 KerfLab calculates optimal pin positions for your specific CNC bed.
 You drill those holes once into your spoilboard — a five-minute job.
 From that moment on, every sheet goes in the same place, every time, with zero measuring.

 Manual edgebanding is slow, messy, and rarely looks as good as factory-applied tape.
 But most cabinet panels only need one finished edge — the front face.
-You can buy sheet goods with factory edgebanding already applied to one long edge, and the result looks completely professional.
+You can buy sheet goods with factory edgebanding already applied.

 No other software knows how to work with this.
 KerfLab does.
-Mark which edge of your sheet is pre-banded, and KerfLab automatically orients every panel so the visible edge aligns with the finished one.
+Mark which edge of your sheet is pre-banded, and every panel orients itself so the visible edge aligns with the finished one.

 Try KerfLab free.
 No account required.
 Design a cabinet, nest your panels, generate G-code — and see what it feels like when the software actually understands your workflow.